tamedia-ddj/Spotify-Musical-Taste/README.md

 - Generation X: born 1965-1980
 - Generation Babyboomer: born 1946-1964

 We asked Spotify to give us the 100 most often played songs from these generations.
 These lists are shared here in the "Data_Input" folder.
 The musical features of these songs were then analysed visualized.

-The user can then compare his own musical taste with the averge of the Top100 of the different generations.
+Additionaly, the user can then compare his own musical taste with the averge of the Top100 of the different generations.

 ## Spotify API / Spotipy

 Einige Beispielelemente:

 **Spotify API:**
 We use the spotify API for two things:
 - Getting musical features of songs
 - Getting the Top100 tracks of users

 The authorization process is bit tricky.
 First you need a Spotify account.
 Then you need to upgrade this account to a developer account and you need to create a "Spotify App" in this account.
 From this App you need the Client-ID and the Client-Secret-ID.
-For help with this check the documentation on [spotify.com](https://developer.spotify.com/documentation/general/guides/authorization-guide/) and [Spotipy](https://spotipy.readthedocs.io/en/latest/#authorized-requests)
+For help with the authorization pross check the corrsponding documentation on [spotify.com](https://developer.spotify.com/documentation/general/guides/authorization-guide/) and [Spotipy](https://spotipy.readthedocs.io/en/latest/#authorized-requests)

 For General Documentation refer to the [Spotify API-Documentation](https://developer.spotify.com/documentation/web-api/)

 **Spotipy**
 To facilitate working with the Spotify API, the package "Spotipy" was used.
 Documentation can be found here: https://spotipy.readthedocs.io/